urban-toolkit/utk/README.md

 ### Configuration

-All important configuration parameters are situated in src/params.js
+All important configuration parameters are situated in src/params.js.

 ### Info

 Web runs on the 3000 port.
 VR and CAVE2 runs in the 3001 port.

 ### Available start options

-- "start:web": "cross-env REACT_APP_ENTRY=app node scripts/start.js",
+- "start:web": Starts the web version
-- "build:web": "cross-env REACT_APP_ENTRY=app node scripts/build.js",
+- "build:web": Builds the bundle for web version (broken)
-- "start:vr": "cross-env REACT_APP_ENTRY=vr node scripts/start.js",
+- "start:vr": Starts the VR version
-- "build:vr": "cross-env REACT_APP_ENTRY=vr node scripts/build.js",
+- "build:vr": Builds the bundle for the VR version (broken)
-- "start:cave": "cross-env REACT_APP_ENTRY=cave node scripts/start.js",
+- "start:cave": Starts the CAVE2 version
-- "start:cave:local": "cross-env REACT_APP_ENTRY=cave node scripts/start.js",
-- "build": "npm run build-web && npm run build:bundle",
+- "start:cave:local": Starts the CAVE2 version locally (for testing purposes) (not implemented)
+- "build": Build web version and bundle (broken)
-- "build:bundle": "webpack --config webpack.config.js",
+- "build:bundle": Build webpack bundle
-- "test": "node scripts/test.js"
+- "test": Run tests (not implemented)

 ### About the data

 The data used in the stages is served through the public folder.

 If one wants to change which data is being loaded the paramsMapView.environmentDataFolder has to be changed inside src/params.js

+Obs: Currently it is only possible to load public/data/example_mesh_nyc, because it is the only example that uses the projection 3395 instead of lat/lng.

+### To load project into the CAVE2

+### TODO

+- Merge build loading with the other layers (change projection to 3395)
+- Discretize floor for shadow calculation
+- Scale shadow calculation for the whole city
+- Give support to fixed resolution in urbantk-map (for CAVE2)
+- Initialize all dependent servers with `npm run start:cave`
+- Finalize the start:vr:local (for local testing purposes)
+- Fix build of urbantk-react
+- Fix dependency issues with urbantk-react
+- Fix coastline mesh loading (dataLoading)
+- Merge ShadowRayTracing with urbantk-react (dataLoading)
+- Unify all project dependencies
+- Change repository name, delete all other branches except master, delete all other repositories except `urbantk-map` and `urbantk-react`
+- Add CAVE2 Unity side as a sub-module
+- Clean code